Towards Continual Reinforcement Learning: A Review and Perspectives: Looking Forward

-\paragraph{Results In Line With Current Trends.} Finally, there is a growing body of evidence that justifies many currently popular trends in the continual RL literature based on human comparisons.
-For example, there is significant evidence in the literature that human reinforcement learning is either uncertainty aware or Bayesian in nature \citep{niv2005dopamine,fleming2017self,babayan2018belief,lowet2020distributional}.
-There is also significant evidence that substantial hierarchical structure is present in the human reinforcement learning process \citep{botvinick2009hierarchically,gershman2009human,frank2012mechanisms,badre2012mechanisms,diuk2013divide,botvinick2014model,solway2014optimal,ribas2019subgoal}.
-Moreover, \citep{niv2015reinforcement} highlights the role of attention in the human brain in supporting the reinforcement learning process to address the curse of dimensionality.
-Interesting work by \citep{niv2019learning} also suggests that the orbitofrontal cortex may be used to represent \textit{task-states} that are deployed for decision making and learning elsewhere in the brain.
-Additionally, it has been demonstrated that human reinforcement learning attempts to identify the causal structure in the task at hand \citep{gershman2015discovering,gershman2017reinforcement}.
+\paragraph{Results Corroborating Current Trends.} Finally, there is a growing body of evidence that justifies many currently popular trends in the continual RL literature based on human comparisons.
+For example, there is significant evidence in the literature that human learning is either uncertainty-aware or Bayesian in nature \citep{niv2005dopamine,fleming2017self,babayan2018belief,lowet2020distributional}.
+There is also significant evidence that substantial hierarchical structure is present in the human learning process \citep{botvinick2009hierarchically,gershman2009human,frank2012mechanisms,badre2012mechanisms,diuk2013divide,botvinick2014model,solway2014optimal,ribas2019subgoal}.
+Moreover, \citet{niv2015reinforcement} highlights the role of attention in the human brain in supporting the reinforcement learning process to address the curse of dimensionality.
+Interesting work by \citet{niv2019learning} also suggests that the orbitofrontal cortex may be used to represent \textit{task-states} that are deployed for decision making and learning elsewhere in the brain.
+It has been demonstrated that human RL attempts to identify the causal structure in the task at hand \citep{gershman2015discovering,gershman2017reinforcement}.